-3.2 DENSITY AND BUILDING COVERAGE CALCULATIONS FOR CERTAIN UNBUILDABLE LANDS
+3.2 DENSITY, BUILDABLE AREA AND BUILDING COVERAGE CALCULATIONS FOR CERTAIN UNBUILDABLE LANDS

-Only 50% of the total area of lands with inland wetlands soils, land subject to flooding, water bodies or watercourses, or land with slopes in excess of 25% may be used to calculate density or building coverage in any zone or special permit in which these calculations apply.
-In nonresidential zones the Commission may modify this requirement when, in the opinion of the Commission, the location or configuration of such lands in relation to the buildable area on site warrant such modifications.
-Adopted 9/24/90, Effective 9/28/90.
+When calculating density, buildable area or building coverage in any zone, or for any Special Permit, where such calculations apply, no land consisting of wetland soils, FEMA designated 100-yr floodplain, water bodies or watercourses, or land with slopes in excess of 25%, shall be included as part of the calculations.
+In non-residential zones, the Commission may modify this requirement when, in the opinion of the Commission, the location or configuration of such lands in relation to the buildable area on site warrant such modifications.